 He also enjoys shooting picture stories involving sport.
 Some of Al’s favorite stories include “Cockfighting in Puerto Rico” “The Recovery of Sport One Year after Hurricane Maria” “Virtual Gym Training during COVID Pandemic”, a Portrait series in 4x5 format on “The Faces of Boxing”

-He was most recently part of a Getty Images team that was a 2021 Pulitzer Prize Finalist in Feature Photography covering the COVID Pandemic.
-Al has won various individual awards from World Press Photo, The Lucie Foundation, National Press Photographers Association, Pictures of the Year International, China International Press Photographers Association, The World Winter Sports Awards, The New York Press Photographers Association, The Boxing Writers Association, The Football Hall of Fame, The Baseball Hall of Fame, FINA, and The International Olympic Committee.
-He was named Sport Photographer of the year by POYI, NPPA, and NYPPA.
+Al was most recently named as a Pulitzer Prize finalist with Getty Images for their team coverage of the COVID -19 Pandemic in 2020-2021.
+Al has won various individual awards from World Press Photo, The Lucie Foundation, National Press Photographers Association, Pictures of the Year International, China International Press Photographers Association, The New York Press Photographers Association, The Boxing Writers Association, The Football Hall of Fame, The Baseball Hall of Fame, FINA, The World Sports Awards, and The International Olympic Committee He was named Sport Photographer of the year by POYI, NPPA, and NYPPA.

 Al is also an adjunct Professor teaching Photojournalism at Hofstra University in Long Island, NY.
 He has also taught and lectured at The Eddie Adams Workshop, The Creative Live Workshop, The National Press Photographers Association Short Course, Photofusion Workshop, The Richard Clarkson Workshop, The World Press Photo Foundation, The Rochester Institute of Technology, The Poynter Institute, The Wisconsin News Photographers Association, Sacred Heart University, and several functions for Getty Images.

 On a personal note, Al now lives in Merrick, New York.
 He enjoys spending every second of his off time with his wonderful wife Debbie of 28 years, his two kids Nicole, and Daniel.
 He enjoys exercising, Scuba Diving, Paddle boarding, Skiing, Video Games, and watching as much TV and Movies as possible!!

 Phone - 1-347-386-6672